mohamednaser/tic_tac_toe/README.md

 ## Authors

-This project was executed by the duo of :
+This project was executed by the duo of:

 - [Mohamed Naser](https://www.linkedin.com/in/mohamednaseramein/)
 - [Santiago Rodríguez](https://www.linkedin.com/in/santiago-andrés-308a5b190)